‘Fuller House’ Season 3 Scoop: Will DJ Have To Choose Between Steve Or Matt?

 A post shared by Candace Cameron Bure (@candacecbure) on

-So, will DJ finally choose Steve or Matt?
+Will DJ finally choose Steve or Matt?
 That’s the question on fans’ minds lately.
 Fuller House fans have taken to social media to express whether they are on “Team Matt” or “Team Steve.”
 In an interview with E!
 Online, Candace was asked what team she’s on.

 “I am team both.
 I love them!
 I can’t decide as Candace because I love John Brotherton [Matt], I love Scott Weinger [Steve].
 They’re my buddies and we all have fun together on the set so I don’t want to see either of them leave, but as far as D.J. goes, she’s got to decide, not me.”

 What else can Fuller House fans expect?
-Bure admits to expect the unexpected because anything can and will happen in the new season.
+Bure admits that fans should expect the unexpected because anything can and will happen in the new season.

 “We’re so thrilled, so happy that people loved season two even more,” she said.
 “I think we’ll have a few fun surprises in store.
 Nothing obviously that I can share, and we’re still a month away so I have yet to learn even more details.”

 It looks like Jodie Sweetin’s leg injury will have to be written into Season 3.
 The actress showed up to the Kids Choice Awards in a cast and crutches.
 Filming just started on the Fuller House series.
 The first two season came out within the same time, with the first two being shot over the summer and then over the holiday season.
-Production on the third season was delayed after Sweetin broke her ankle and tibia after jumping over a fence to fetch a toy her kid thrown over, reports E!
+Production on the third season was delayed after Sweetin broke her ankle and tibia after jumping over a fence to fetch a toy for her kid, reports E!
 Online.

 A post shared by Candace Cameron Bure (@candacecbure) on